Press Council of Pakistan: Press Council Ordinance, 2002

 The president of Pakistan in 2002 signed the Press Council of Pakistan Ordinance 2002 for the establishment a commission with 19 members for implementation of 17 points concerning ethical code regulated by the PCP.
 The ordinance is mandated with authority for suspension of declaration of any newspaper, agency, or journalism professionals or groups running in the country within the framework of the constitution of Pakistan.

 Membership

 Its chairperson is appointed by the president in his own discretion.
 However, nominated person should be a retired judge of the Supreme Court or with equivalent qualification.
 The council also nominate its 4 members from the All Pakistan Newspapers Society (APNS), 4 from the Council of Pakistan Newspaper Editors (CPNE) and 4 members from professional bodies of journalists.
 Vice-chairperson is nominated from Pakistan Bar Council, and one member is nominated any member of the Higher Education Commission and the National Assembly of Pakistan.
 Its membership also consists of an educationist associated with mass media who is formally nominated by the council.
-It also contains one women member from the National Commission on the Status of Women in Pakistan.
+It also contains one female member from the National Commission on the Status of Women in Pakistan.